stas/stas.github.com/index.md

 ## Stas Sușcov

 I live in Cluj-Napoca, Transylvania.
-After years of involvement in open source I start building startups for fun and profit.
+After years of involvement in open source I started building startups for fun and profit.

 I co-created
 [Circularia](http://circularia.com) in 2011 and then